moved that Bill , be read the second time and referred to a committee.

 There is also a low threshold for the inclusion of some of the appointments.
 There is no requirement for a Superior Court judge and only one judge is allowed in maybe a one-to-three-member panel or a one-to-six-member panel.
 These things need to be fixed.

-Something I want to further explore are more powers for the Privacy Commissioner.
+Something I want to further explore is more powers for the Privacy Commissioner.
 The Privacy Commissioner has been very clear in asking for more resources and supports over the last number of years to deal with privacy breaches that have occurred and also to bring in more accountability.
 It is in our business interests, not only our interests as individuals, families and all of the institutions but in business interests, to have a clear process so the bad actors in this environment that are doing harm to Canadians and other businesses are not rewarded.

 One thing I am most proud of accomplishing as a member of Parliament was ending the tax deductibility of corporate fines and penalties.
 That was about 15 years ago.
 In the past, if a business was caught doing something illegal, it was able to write off part of the government fine as a business-related expense.
 I was able to champion a change to that.